Delirium is a change in mental status. Delirium is marked by extreme, fluctuating changes, including:

-Serious medical condition (eg,
+Serious medical condition such as a brain tumor,

-or high blood sugar levels)
+or high blood sugar levels

-urinary tract infections
+and urinary tract infections

 Copyright © Nucleus Medical Media, Inc.

-Having central nervous system problems (eg,
+Central nervous system problems such as

-Symptoms usually come on quickly.
-They can vary in severity, depending on the underlying cause.
-They can last for days, weeks, or longer.
+Symptoms usually come on quickly and can last for days, weeks, or longer.
+They also vary in severity depending on the cause.
 Symptoms are often worse at night and may include: Inability to pay attentionConfusionMemory problemsLanguage disturbances

-Disorientation, especially in regard to:
+Disorientation, especially about:

 Time of dayWhere one isWho one is

-Present injury or illnessUse of medicines or illicit drugsTime when mental state changedHow and how fast the mental state changed
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
+The doctor will ask specific questions about: Present injury or illnessUse of medications or illicit drugsTime when mental state changedHow and how fast the mental state changed

 Treatments may include:

-Drugs used to treat symptoms of delirium include: High-potency antipsychotic medicationsBenzodiazepines—used to treat delirium caused by alcohol withdrawalCholinergic medicines—used to treat delirium caused by anticholinergic medicines, which are used to treat stomach cramps and spasms in the intestines and bladder, among other treatmentsVitamins—given if the delirium is caused by a deficiency
+Drugs used to treat symptoms of delirium include: High-potency antipsychotic medicationsBenzodiazepines—used to treat delirium caused by alcohol withdrawalCholinergic medications—used to treat delirium caused by anticholinergic medications, which are used to treat stomach cramps and spasms in the intestines and bladder, among other conditionsVitamins—given if the delirium is caused by low levels of vitamins

-Placing a clock and calendar in your roomDarkening the room at night and providing natural light during the day time hoursMaintaining a quiet, noise-free roomReminding you often of the day and time, where you are, and why you are therePlacing familiar objects around you (eg, family photographs or objects from home)
+This type of treatment can be done by doctors, nurses, or caretakers.
+It can help you readjust to your surroundings and reduce anxiety.
+Examples of this intervention include: Placing a clock and calendar in your room.Darkening the room at night and providing natural light during the daytime hours.Maintaining a quiet, noise-free room.Using earplugs and/or eye shades during sleep to help reduce night noise.Reminding you often of the day and time, where you are, and why you are there.Placing familiar objects around you, such as family photographs or objects from home.

 A number of steps have been shown to help prevent delirium in hospitalized patients at risk for delirium.
 These steps include: Using memory orientation aidsListening to relaxation tapesDoing light exercise—when possible and if advised by your doctorUsing vision and hearing aids when necessary

-Drinking plenty of fluids (to prevent
+Drinking plenty of fluids to prevent

 Delirium is difficult to prevent because it has so many causes and it can come on suddenly.